armhold/Provenance/README.markdown

 For each identified jar file, it will print out a snippet of XML that you can include in the dependencies section of your pom.xml

+Artifacts that are not found are printed separately and referenced as local libraries within the pom.

 Build:
 ------
 In the directory where the pom.xml is, run: